paypal/resteasy-spring-boot/README.md

 There was no RESTEasy Spring Boot starter out there, so PayPal team decided to create one and share it with the community.<br>

-This Spring Boot starter is fully functional has ZERO PayPal specific code, and can be used normally by any regular Spring Boot application that wants to have REST endpoints chosing RESTEasy as the JAX-RS implementation.
+This Spring Boot starter is fully functional, has ZERO PayPal specific code on it, and can be used normally by any regular Spring Boot application that wants to have REST endpoints and prefers RESTEasy as the JAX-RS implementation.

-Also, this RESTEasy Spring Boot starter integrates with Spring as expected, which means every JAX-RS REST resource that is also a Spring bean will be automatically available.
+Also, this RESTEasy Spring Boot starter integrates with Spring as expected, which means every JAX-RS REST resource that is also a Spring bean will be automatically auto-scanned, integrated, and available.

 ## Features
 * Enable RESTEasy and Spring integration for Spring Boot applications